ognjen-andric/dice-task-assignment/README.md

 Wrote UI in like 5 minutes just to have a bit nicer visualization of the game itself.
 Only bet feature is supported as I am too tired to actually focus on the UI itself and its functionality, this was just a bonus as it felt empty without it.

+## OOP
+There are some repetitive steps which could be prevented with correct implementation of inheritance and/or abstraction but it is usually time consuming not for creation but for designing, therefore skipped to get the functionality working.

+## Dependency Injection
+Added `tsyringe` to the project to help me out with `DI`, in case we want to implement `Sequelize` to work with a real database, we can work on it separately without disrupting existing code and just plug&play new repository once ready.

 ## URLS :

 - localhost:4000 -> BE